Mattehub/HOI_tutorial/README.md

 In this tutorial, there are two different notebooks:

 - tutorial_1 -> Investigating possible mechanisms behind higher-order informational properties.
-- tutorial_2 -> Computing the higher-order measures available on real data.
+- tutorial_2 -> Computing the higher-order measures using real data.